Descolada/Acc-v2/README.md

         if that flag is set to False when it is not needed.
     RegisterWinEvent(event, callback, PID:=0)
     RegisterWinEvent(eventMin, eventMax, callback, PID:=0)
-        Registers an event (a constant from Acc.EVENT) to a callback function and returns a new object containing the WinEventHook
+        Registers an event or event range from Acc.Event to a callback function and returns a new object containing the WinEventHook
+        EventMax is an optional variable: if only eventMin and callback are provided, then only that single event is registered.
+If all three arguments are provided, then an event range from eventMin to eventMax are registered to the callback function.

-        The callback function needs to have three arguments:
+        The callback function needs to have two arguments:
-            CallbackFunction(oAcc, Event, EventTime)
+            CallbackFunction(oAcc, EventInfo)

+            When the callback function is called:
+            oAcc will be the Acc element that called the event EventInfo will be an object containing the following properties:
+                Event - an Acc.Event constant
+                EventTime - when the event was triggered in system time WinID - handle of the window that sent the event ControlID - handle of the control that sent the event, which depending on the window will be the window itself or a control ObjId - the object Id (Acc.ObjId) the event was called with PID is the Process ID of the process/window the events will be registered from.
+By default events from all windows are registered.
-        Unhooking of the event handler will happen once the WinEventHook object is destroyed (either when overwritten by a constant, or when the script closes).
+        Unhooking of the event handler will happen once the returned object is destroyed (either when overwritten by a constant, or when the script closes).

     Legacy methods: